dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 * EHCI Patches: Recommeneded to power off the controller with [SSDT-EHCx_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl).
 Skylake and newer users do not have an EHCI controller so no need for this.
    * change EHC1 to EH01
    * change EHC2 to EH02
-* XHCI Patches: Not needed anymore, recommended to make an [Injector kext](https://github.com/corpnewt/USBMap) instead
+* XHCI Patches: Not needed anymore, recommended to make an [Injector kext](https://github.com/corpnewt/USBMap) instead to kick out the built-in injectors
    * change XHCI to XHC
    * change XHC1 to XHC
 * SATA patches: Purely cosmetic in macOS now
    * change SAT0 to SATA
+   * change SAT1 to SATA
 * IMEI Patches: Handled by WhateverGreen
    * change HECI to IMEI
+   * change HEC1 to IMEI
    * change MEI to IMEI
+   * change IDER to MEID
 * GFX patches: Handled by WhateverGreen
    * change GFX0 to IGPU
    * change PEG0 to GFX0
+   * change PEGP to GFX0
+   * change SL01 to PEGP
-* EC Patches: See here on best solution: [Fixing Embedded Controllers](https://khronokernel.github.io/EC-fix-guide/)
+* EC Patches: See here on best solution: [Getting started with ACPI](https://khronokernel.github.io/Getting-Started-With-ACPI/)
    * change EC0 to EC
    * change H_EC to EC
    * change ECDV to EC
+   * change PGEC to EC
+* Audio renames: Handled by AppleALC
+   * change HDAS to HDEF
+   * change CAVS to HDEF
+* Z390 BIOS RTC bug fix: See here on best solution: [Getting started with ACPI](https://khronokernel.github.io/Getting-Started-With-ACPI/)
+   * change STAS to [Blank]
+* NVMe patches: NVMeFix.kext fixes power management
+   * change PXSX to ANS1
+   * change PXSX to ANS2
+* Other purely consmetic patches:
+   * change LPC0 to LPCB(use [SSDT-SBUS-MCHC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-SBUS-MCHC.dsl) for fixing SMBUS support)
+   * change PC00 to PCIO
+   * change FPU to MATH
+   * change TMR to TIMR
+   * change PIC to IPIC
+   * change GBE1 to ETH0

 **Fixes**: